-At the Florida House Experience, our goal is to treat substance use and mental health disorders with a wide range of tools so that we can personalize a treatment plan for each individual patient who comes to us for help.
+At FHE Health, our goal is to treat substance use and mental health disorders with a wide range of tools so that we can personalize a treatment plan for each individual patient who comes to us for help.

 To meet this goal, we incorporate a wide range of different treatment methods, from standard services like counseling and cutting-edge therapy to positive, holistic and naturopathic treatments aimed at building overall wellness, like massage, art, and music.